gallenc/kuwaiba-examples-1/kuwaiba-opennms-radio/kuwaiba-docker-compose-radio/README.md

 Note: This project is work in progress and subject to change.

 This project contains a demonstration of modelling a network using Kuwaiba and exporting a network configuration from Kuwaiba to OpenNMS.

 * [Kuwaiba](https://www.kuwaiba.org/) is an open source Service Provider Inventory solution
 * [OpenNMS](https://github.com/OpenNMS/opennms) is an open source enterprise grade network manamgent platform.

-# Brief Description
+## Brief Description
-This docker compose project contains a kuwaiba test project which uses the standard [kuwaiba 2.1.1 container](https://hub.docker.com/r/neotropic/kuwaiba).
+This docker compose project contains a Kuwaiba test project which uses the standard [kuwaiba 2.1.1 container](https://hub.docker.com/r/neotropic/kuwaiba).

 The project demonstrates modelling a small broadcast radio network.
 It also contains a report for exporting a configuration in a CSV format which can be directly imported to OpenNMS using the [provisioning integration server PRIS](https://docs.opennms.com/pris/2.1.0/index.html).

 The docker compose project extends the container so that it can automatically import an external model from a data.zip file contained in this project.
-This means that a full working kuwaiba network model and report scripts can be included in the project for demonstration purposes.
+This means that a full working Kuwaiba network model and report scripts can be included in the project for demonstration purposes.
-Different projects can maintain seperate models which makes it easy to create multiple demonstrators which are easy to run for testing and demonstration purposes.
+Different projects can maintain separate models which makes it easy to create multiple demonstrators which are easy to run for testing and demonstration purposes.

-# Running the project
+The project also contains an OpenNNS installation and a simulated network using [snmpsim](https://github.com/etingof/snmpsim) to simulate the SNMP agents of the monitored devices.

+Nginx is used to provide a front end and home page for the simulation including buttons to control the import of models from OpenNMS.

+## Running only Nginx, Kuwaiba and opennms-pris

+The full demo uses a lot of memory so there is an option to only run the Kuwaiba and opennms-pris containers.
+With no profile set only Kuwaiba and kuwaiba-pris containers will start.

 To run the project, wou should have Docker installed on your system.
 ([Docker Desktop](https://docs.docker.com/desktop/) on a PC).

-Check out the project using git and cd to the `kuwaiba-docker-compose` project.
+Check out the project using git and cd to the `kuwaiba-docker-compose-radio` project.

 Commands (in power shell or terminal window) when docker is running:

 ```
-cd kuwaiba-docker-compose
+cd kuwaiba-docker-compose-radio

 # build the extended kuwaiba container (only needed before first run - and may automaticlaly happen anyway)
 docker compose build